Larry King Fast Facts | NewsChannel 3-12

 Larry King Fast Facts

-Here’s a look at the life of talk-show host Larry King, who has conducted more than 30,000 interviews, including sitting presidents from Gerald Ford to Barack Obama.
+Here’s a look at the life of talk-show host Larry King, who had conducted more than 30,000 interviews, including sitting presidents from Gerald Ford to Barack Obama.

 Personal